 - Research - the emphasis of the Department is on applied research that focuses on important clinical issues in psychopathology, assessment, and/or intervention with clinical or clinical health populations.
-(For example, the SMART Program is a series of randomized controlled trials that test the effectiveness of a manualized cognitive behavioral stress management intervention in chronically ill populations.)
 Consequently, with the exception of a very rare student who has interests in animal models, all graduate students are engaged in clinically relevant research activities (for master's thesis, dissertation, and grant-funded research activities) that involve clinical populations, investigate clinical treatments, and/or have direct implications for clinical practice.
-The dissertation topics of our graduates since 2000 have focused on applied clinical issues, such as: cognitive-behavioral interventions for HIV infected individuals; stress management among breast cancer patients; the relationship between peer victimization and adolescent depression; affective dysregulation and bipolar disorder, and so on.
+The dissertation topics of our graduates have focused on applied clinical issues, such as: stress management among breast cancer patients; the relationship between peer victimization and adolescent depression; affective dysregulation, and so on.

 Student Admissions, Outcomes, and Other Data

 The following are links to pages containing specific information about our Clinical Training Program.
 More information about the specific tracks of our clinical program will be found following the links provided off the main menu (see Graduate Overview).
 More information about our entire department can be found throughout this website